 As an elementary teacher, I’m passionate about making learning engaging for kids.
 One exciting approach I love is called ‘learning in disguise,’ or stealth learning.
 Learning exists beyond textbooks and traditional classrooms…

-15 Benefits of Using Games in the Classroom
+Why More Teachers Are Using Games in the Classroom

 Get Engaging Montessori-Aligned Resources in Your Inbox